Bandwidth/ap-docs/methods/messages/postMessages.md

 {% common %}

-### Example: Send a single text message with custom callback timeout of 2 seconds
+### Example 6 of 7: Send a single text message with custom callback timeout of 2 seconds

 {% sample lang="bash" %}